awslabs/aws-sdk-swift/reference/0.x/AWSRoute53RecoveryControlConfig/Route53RecoveryControlConfigClient.md

 ### `createSafetyRule(input:completion:)`

 Creates a safety rule in a control panel.
 Safety rules let you add safeguards around enabling and disabling routing controls, to help prevent unexpected outcomes.
-There are two types of safety rules:​ assertion rules and gating rules.
-Assertion rule:​ An assertion rule enforces that, when a routing control state is changed, the criteria set by the rule configuration is met.
+There are two types of safety rules: assertion rules and gating rules.
+Assertion rule: An assertion rule enforces that, when a routing control state is changed, the criteria set by the rule configuration is met.
 Otherwise, the change to the routing control is not accepted.
-Gating rule:​ A gating rule verifies that a set of gating controls evaluates as true, based on a rule configuration that you specify.
+Gating rule: A gating rule verifies that a set of gating controls evaluates as true, based on a rule configuration that you specify.
 If the gating rule evaluates to true, Amazon Route 53 Application Recovery Controller allows a set of routing control state changes to run and complete against the set of target controls.

 ``` swift
 public func createSafetyRule(input: CreateSafetyRuleInput, completion: @escaping (ClientRuntime.SdkResult<CreateSafetyRuleOutputResponse, CreateSafetyRuleOutputError>) -> Void)